Luis de la Fuente (footballer, born 1961)

 Luis de la Fuente Castillo (born 21 June 1961) is a Spanish football manager and former professional player who played as a left-back.
 He is the manager of the Spain national team.

 He amassed La Liga totals of 254 matches and six goals over 13 seasons, with Athletic Bilbao and Sevilla, winning two league titles with the former including a double with the Copa del Rey in 1984.

 De la Fuente began working in the Spanish youth teams in 2013, managing the under-19 team to victory in the 2015 European Championship and the under-21 side to the 2019 equivalent.
-He coached the Olympic team to the silver medal at the 2020 games, and took over at the seniors in 2022.
+He coached the Olympic team to the silver medal at the 2020 games, and took over at the seniors in 2022, winning the 2023 Nations League and Euro 2024.

 Playing career

-Born in Haro, La Rioja, de la Fuente graduated from Athletic Bilbao's youth system, and made his senior debut with the reserves in 1978, in the Segunda División B. On 8 March 1981 he made his first-team – and La Liga – debut, coming on as a second-half substitute in a 0–0 away draw against Valencia CF.
+Born in Haro, La Rioja, de la Fuente graduated from Athletic Bilbao's youth system, and made his senior debut with the reserves in 1978, in the Segunda División B. On 8 March 1981, he made his first-team – and La Liga – debut, coming on as a second-half substitute in a 0–0 away draw against Valencia.

-De la Fuente was definitely promoted to the main squad in the summer of 1982.
-He scored his first professional goal on 26 March of the following year, closing the 4–0 home rout of RC Celta de Vigo.
+De la Fuente was promoted to the main squad in the summer of 1982.
+He scored his first professional goal on 26 March 1983, closing the 4–0 home win over Celta.

-In July 1987, de la Fuente signed for fellow top-flight club Sevilla FC, and continued to appear regularly the following campaigns.
-In 1991, he returned to Athletic for a 20 million pesetas fee, but was sparingly used.
+In July 1987, de la Fuente signed for fellow top-flight club Sevilla, and continued to appear regularly the following campaigns in defence or as a left winger.
+In 1991, he returned to Athletic for a 20 million pesetas fee, featuring rarely under coach Jupp Heynckes who arrived one year later.

-De la Fuente joined Deportivo Alavés in 1993, with the side in the third tier.
+De la Fuente joined Alavés in 1993, with the side in the third tier.
 After one season, he retired at the age of 33.

 Coaching career

 Early years

-De la Fuente's first managerial job was at Club Portugalete, in the regional leagues.
-In summer 2000 he was appointed at Segunda División B club CD Aurrerá de Vitoria, but was sacked in March of the following year in spite of a seventh place in the table.
+De la Fuente's first managerial job was at Portugalete, in the regional leagues.
+In summer 2000, he was appointed at Segunda División B club Aurrerá de Vitoria, but was sacked in March of the following year in spite of a seventh place in the table.

-After a spell back at Sevilla, de la Fuente returned to Athletic.
-Initially a manager of the reserves, he also acted as match delegate for two years before returning to his previous duties.
+After a spell back at Sevilla (academy), de la Fuente returned to Athletic.
+Initially a manager of the youths and the reserves, he also acted as match delegate for two years before returning to his previous duties.

 On 13 July 2011, de la Fuente was named Alavés coach, being dismissed on 17 October.